 Trisha will also introduce a model that came out of her PhD and has been tested in her post-doctoral research to be effective.
 The model is based on unconscious process and creativity which enables clients to access unconscious process to align with their emerging potential to make long lasting changes in their lives.

 ABOUT THE FUNDAMENTALS OF PSYCHOSYNTHESIS TRAINING

 An educational, practical and experiential workshop for developing coaching and clinical skills, tools and personal and spiritual insight.

-This course is designed as an introduction to the fundamental methodology of psychosynthesis as an integrative, holistic and psycho-spiritual model of mental health and well-being.
+This course is designed as an introduction to the fundamental methodology of psychosynthesis as an integrative, holistic and neuro-psycho-spiritual model of the psyche.
 It is of particular interest if you or your clients are attempting to understand and integrate relational, personal and spiritual experiences and dilemmas.
 It provides a solid framework for finding a sense of value, meaning and purpose out of life suffering.

 From a neuro-psycho-spiritual perspective, this course will teach you about:

 - working with the whole psyche: the past (pre-personal), the present (personal) and the potential inherent within (transpersonal)

 - working at a deeper, broader and higher level with your coaching or counselling clients

 - balancing and integrating body, feelings, mind and soul/Spirit